sothis/bovnar/doc/cheatsheet.md

 |--------|-----------|------|------|--------------|
 | `Bd`   | `baud`, `bauds` | Baud (symbol/s) | `bu_baud` | s⁻¹ |

-SI prefixes are accepted on all new units except none are restricted; IEC prefixes are rejected for non-info units.
+SI prefixes are accepted on all units in this section.
+IEC prefixes are rejected for all non-digital units.

 ---